jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

 [Rev API docs](https://revapidocs.com/) &ndash; [revapidocs.com](https://revapidocs.com/).

 It was created by the Revit API consulting company [Nonica.io](https://nonica.io/).
-It includes coverage for Revit 2025 API, which was (and still is) lacking in [revitapidocs.com](https://www.revitapidocs.com/).
+It includes coverage for the Revit 2025 API, which was (and still is) lacking in [revitapidocs.com](https://www.revitapidocs.com/).

 I like it.
 It is free of advertising.